alessandro-danti/ezSM-MySql-sh/README.md

 data to a MySql database.
 The core functionality stays the same as the original script, which will be kept up to date as the original author commits new releases.

+Changelog 25.11.2014
+ - First version of the Database Schema uploaded in draw.io XML format

+Changelog 24.11.2014
+ - The script configuration has been externalized.
+Now there is the option to either use the eZSM-config.sh or the main script to set the various configuration options.

 ---

 [eZ Server Monitor](http://www.ezservermonitor.com) (eSM) is a script for monitoring Linux servers.
 It is available in [Bash](http://www.ezservermonitor.com/esm-sh/features) version and [Web](http://www.ezservermonitor.com/esm-web/features) application.